swiftlang/swift-evolution/proposals/nnnn-actors.md

   func f()
 }

+extension MyActor {
-func g(a: isolated MyActor, b: MyActor) async {
+  func g(other: MyActor) async {
-  print(a.name)          // okay, name is non-isolated
+    print(name)          // okay, name is non-isolated
-  print(b.name)          // okay, name is non-isolated
+    print(other.name)    // okay, name is non-isolated
-  print(a.counter)       // okay, a is isolated to MyActor print(await b.counter) // okay, b is not isolated to MyActor but asynchronous access is permitted a.f()                  // okay, a is isolated to MyActor await b.f()            // okay, b is not isolated to MyActor but asynchronous access is permitted g(a: a, b: b)          // okay, argument to a is isolated and argument to b is not g(a: a, b: a)          // okay, argument to a is isolated and argument to b is also isolated (but doesn't need to be) g(a: b, b: b)          // error: argument to a is not isolated }
+    print(counter)       // okay, g() is isolated to MyActor print(other.counter) // error: g() is isolated to "self", not "other" f()                  // okay, g() is isolated to MyActor await other.f()      // okay, other is not isolated to "self" but asynchronous access is permitted }
+}
 ```